JenRaccoon/GameOOXX/README.md

 ### This is an react exercise inspired by reactjs tutorial.

+I have deployed this on netlify [Game OOXX](https://gameooxx.netlify.app/)

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).